What is unique about Shanelle’s Piano Studio?

 How long are the lessons?

 The lessons are for 45 minutes and once in the week.
-Lessons are scheduled from the 1st - 28th of every month.
+There are no lessons on the 5th week of the month.
 Group (tutti) lessons are offered a few times a year where students have an opportunity to collaborate with each other.

 What are the policies of the studio?